Catherine E. Snow

 Catherine Elizabeth Snow (born December 14, 1945) is an educational psychologist and applied linguist.
 In 2009 Snow was appointed to the Patricia Albjerg Graham Professorship in the Harvard Graduate School of Education, having previously held the Henry Lee Shattuck Professorship also in the Harvard Graduate School of Education.
 Snow is past president of the American Educational Research Association (2000–2001).
-She chaired the RAND Corporation 'reading study group' from 1999.

 Snow has contributed to theories of bilingualism and language acquisition through parent–child interaction.
-With Brian MacWhinney, Snow founded the Child Language Data Exchange System (CHILDES) database, a corpus of children's speech used by numerous language acquisition researchers.
-More recently, Snow's research has focused on early childhood literacy, investigating linguistic and social factors that contribute to or detract from literacy.
-With Anat Ninio, Snow published extensively on pragmatic development.

-She is also on the advisory board of FFIPP-USA (Faculty for Israeli-Palestinian Peace-USA), a network of Palestinian, Israeli, and International faculty, and students, working for an end of the Israeli occupation of Palestinian territories and for just peace.

 Education

-Snow received her Bachelor of Arts in Education from Oberlin College in 1966, one year before earning her Masters of Arts in the same topic from McGill University.
-Four years later she finished her education at McGill University, graduating with a PhD in Education.
+Snow received her Bachelor of Arts in Education from Oberlin College in 1966, one year later, she earned the Masters of Arts in the same topic from McGill University.
+She finished her education at McGill University, graduating with a PhD in Education in 1971.